This post may contain affiliate links. Please read my disclosure policy.

 Once the crust is pre-baked, the springform pan is wrapped in two layers of foil then placed inside the roasting pan.
 Add the cheesecake filling to the pan, then place the whole thing in the oven.
 Using a measuring cup or tea kettle, pour hot tap water into the roasting pan until it’s halfway up the side of the springform pan.

 Homemade Lemon Curd is well worth the 20 minutes it takes to make on the stove top.
 It needs a few hours to chill before spreading on the cheesecake, but you’ve got time.
 The cheesecake needs to be refrigerated overnight to set up properly anyway.
-Make the cheesecake, make the curd and marry the two together the next day.
+Make the lemon cheesecake filling, make the curd and marry the two together the next day.

 To ensure you make the BEST lemon curd ever to come out of your kitchen, zest only the yellow part of the lemon rind.
 Don’t zest any of the white pith as it can make your curd taste bitter.